tlexii/discord-simc-bot/README.md

 # discord-simc-bot
-A Discord bot that requests simulations of World of Warcraft characters via message queue, based on discord-py.
+A Discord bot that requests simulations of World of Warcraft characters via message queue, based on discord.py (https://github.com/Rapptz/discord.py).

 This is not a simple executable you can just run, there are a number of components needed, (which suit my setup).